What is the right prescription for southern high performance residential architectural design and building?

 In a tight house you need to keep positive pressure by providing make up air for hoods, bath vents, and fireplaces.

-Use windows with a thermal break and U-Value of .25 or less unless you want European tilt turn window that typically have a better U-Value of under .15.
+Good windows are important for a high-performance house.
+Use windows with a thermal break and U-Value of .25 or less, unless you want European tilt turn window that typically have a better U-Value of under .15.
 We like Galhoufer for low U-value and either Marvin Integrity or a combination of Andersen E series with A series since the colors coordinate across the lines for different project conditions.

 We want our systems energy modeled with the conditions of the house .
 Perform a blower door test after the house is dried in to provide to the mechanical system designer measured results they need to confidently specify the capacity of the mechanical system for actual loads and not over capacity loads.